 Dear students, dear friends and colleagues,

-Hochschule Mainz, University of Applied Sciences, is looking forward very much to welcoming exchange students in the winter semester 2022/23.
+Hochschule Mainz, University of Applied Sciences, is looking forward very much to welcoming exchange students in the summer semester 2023.

 We know that a stay abroad during your studies is a "once-in-a-lifetime-opportunity" for you.
 Even though the Corona pandemic is still ongoing, we strongly believe that a foreign experience with "corona restrictions" is better than no experience abroad.

 However, due to the unpredictable development of the corona situation we have to be prepared for different scenarios.
 At the moment the most likely scenario is a hybrid semester, i.e. a mixture of attendance and online courses.
 This may mean that

 We really do not expect another pure online semester, but who knows…?

 The summer semester starts on 20th of March 2023 with the introduction week.
 We advise exchange students to arrive slightly earlier so that they can settle in before the start of studies.
 Please be prepared to self-isolate after arriving in Germany, if this is again recommended by the government at the time.

 We recommend that you make financial commitments, such as booking flights, at the latest possible date.
 Please also choose flights that can be cancelled, if necessary.
 Please note that rooms in the student residence can only be rented for the entire semester, from 1st of March 2023 to 30th of July 2023.

 Hochschule Mainz is monitoring the situation closely, and we continue to adhere to government guidelines and keep you informed.

 In any case, we will be very happy if you decide to study abroad at our University and will do everything in our power to support you.
 We want to keep our relationship creative and alive, and our friendship to endure.
 Looking forward to welcoming you in Mainz!